Glenmorangie distillery: History

 Legends tell that alcoholic beverages of one kind or another were produced in and around Tain since the Middle Ages.

 According to the Glenmorangie Company, the earliest record of the production of alcohol at Morangie Farm is dated 1703.
 In the 1730s a brewery was built on the site that shared the farm's water source, the Tarlogie Spring.
-A former distillery manager, William Matheson, acquired the farm in 1843 and converted the Morangie brewery to a distillery, equipped with two-second hand gin stills.
+A former distillery manager at Balblair, William Matheson, acquired the farm in 1843 and converted the Morangie brewery to a distillery, equipped with two-second hand gin stills.
 He later renamed the distillery Glenmorangie.

 The distillery was purchased by its main customer, the Leith firm Macdonald and Muir, in 1918.
 The Macdonald family would retain control of the company for almost 90 years.

 Glenmorangie, like all distilleries and breweries in Britain, suffered terribly between 1920 and 1950, with Prohibition and then the Great Depression in the United States reducing whisky sales.
 The distillery was effectively mothballed between 1931 and 1936.
 The depression ended with World War II, but the war effort left fuel and barley in short supply and the distillery was again mothballed between 1941 and 1944.
 Exports of whisky were important during the war, but enemy action disrupted and destroyed deliveries to the United States and Canada.

 Towards the end of the war and in the immediate post-war period, the distillery increased production and was running at full capacity by 1948.
 The number of stills was increased from two to four during 1977.
 Water supply became a concern during the 1980s when development of the land around the Tarlogie Springs seemed likely.
 Development could have reduced the quality and quantity of water available to the distillery, so the decision was made to purchase around 600 acre of land around and including the Tarlogie Springs.
 The distillery once again engaged in expansion during 1990 when it added a further four stills, and two additional fermentation vessels (or washbacks) were added during 2002.
 Four new stills were added in 2009, bringing the total to twelve.